 Over the years I’ve collected more books and more books and more books.
 I have learned to keep my books organized.
 Nothing is worse than having to hunt through your home for one little paper backed book that you know you have “somewhere”.

 My system starts with all of the biographies.
 I have them arranged alphabetically by last name.
+Even if I have more than one book on a person, they all get shelved together.

 Next I have my books arranged by event.
 The events are in chronological order.
 So all of the World War I books are in front of World War II, etc.